Initiation to the art of Sake

-A unique program to discover the history of sake, the tasting techniques, the different qualities, the production, the service and Japanese etiquette, but also how to incorporate sake in cooking, how to make food and sake pairing.
+A unique programme to discover the history of sake, the tasting techniques, the different qualities, the production, the service and understanding sake labels, but also how to incorporate sake in cooking, and food and sake pairings.

 This intensive one-day course is particularly suited to professionals in the fields of hospitality, catering, wine and spirits, restaurant, sommeliers, F & B Managers, culinary journalists (...), but is also aimed at all people with a keen interest in Japanese culture.

 The Basic Sake class, taught at Le Cordon Bleu Paris institute, trains students in the fundamentals of Sake and its culture by examining its key features.
 Classes take place from 8:30 am to 6:00pm.

 On the agenda of the initiation to the art of Sake at Le Cordon Bleu Paris